Gerald Ridsdale: Paul Levey

-The royal commission heard many stories from victims, including Paul Levey who was sent to live alone with Ridsdale at the presbytery in Mortlake.
+The royal commission heard many accounts from victims, including Paul Levey who was sent to live alone with Ridsdale at the presbytery in Mortlake.
 When Levey's parents were going through marriage problems, Ridsdale became a regular visitor to their house, offering to help.
 Ridsdale took Levey to White Cliffs, New South Wales, where the priest would fossick for opals and began abusing the boy.
-When Levey's parents divorced, Ridsdale took him, aged at age 13, to live with him in the presbytery at Mortlake.
+When Levey's parents divorced, Ridsdale took him, aged 13, to live with him in the presbytery at Mortlake.
 Levey said that he was "sexually abused all the time just about every day".
 The commission heard evidence that Bishop Mulkearns was among a number of clergy who knew Ridsdale had a boy living with him but failed to intervene.
-It was also found that every boy at the school in Mortlake between the age of 10 and 16 had been abused by Ridsdale.
+It was also found that every boy at the school in Mortlake between the ages of 10 and 16 had been abused by Ridsdale.

 On 7 May 2020, it was revealed that the royal commission report found that Pell knew about the abuse committed by Ridsdale and that when he was a member of the Diocese of Ballarat's college of consultors he deliberately took part in the effort to cover it up by approving Ridsdale's transfer from the Mortlake parish near Ballarat to Sydney in 1982.
 At least one of Ridsdale's victims, his nephew David Ridsdale, testified that Pell "tried to bribe" him "into keeping quiet" during a February 1983 phone conversation.
-Doubt was cast on how David Risdale interpreted the conversation.
+Doubt was cast on how David Ridsdale interpreted the conversation.
 The commission also found that Pell was sufficiently conscious of child sexual abuse by clergy by 1973 to have considered measures of avoiding situations where it might occur, such as clergy taking boys on overnight camps.

 Steve Blacker

 Previously known only by the court issued pseudonym 'JCB', Steve Blacker was raped by Ridsdale in the confessional at St Colman's Church, Mortlake, in 1982.
-Blacker was nine years old and Ridsdale has been abusing children in Ballarat for at least 20 years prior.
+Blacker was nine years old and Ridsdale had been abusing children in Ballarat for at least 20 years prior.

 In 2018, Blacker and his legal team sued the Diocese of Ballarat, stating that the diocese had known about Ridsdale's crimes for decades and breached its duty of care by moving him from parish to parish, where he sexually abused hundreds of children.
 Despite acknowledging they had complaints about Ridsdale dating back to 1974, the diocese fought Blacker on every point.

 On 28 September 2019, the diocese finally admitted legal liability and settled with Blacker, paying him $1 million in compensation.
 This was the first time a Catholic religious authority in Australia had admitted legal liability in a child sex abuse case.

 Blacker was interviewed by Sarah Ferguson for the ABC documentary series Revelation, where he spoke publicly for the first time about his abuse at the hands of Ridsdale.
-His story features in the third episode of the series.
+His account features in the third episode of the series.